RidgeBatty/TGE-V2/README.md

 - update() you should do your actor display stuff here

 By default, the Actor class already implements these methods, so every actor knows how to move and display itself.
-Be careful when extending Actor class or its descendants (such as Playe and Enemy).
-If you add your own tick() event, it will override the default handling.
+Be careful when extending Actor class or its descendants (such as Player and Enemy).
+If you add your own tick() handler in your class, it will override the default handling.
 Usually you want to implement it like this:

 ```